Tiny Neural Networks for Multi-Object Tracking in a Modular Kalman Framework: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduced machine learning methodologies that enhance \ac{MOT} for \ac{ADAS} at the object list level.
-We designed, trained and evaluated three novel \ac{NN}s: (i) SPENT for the prediction of tracked objects, (ii) SANT for the association of one new \ac{SO} to a list of tracks and (iii) MANTa for the association of multiple SOs to a list of tracked objects.
+The core philosophy of our work was to improve a Kalman tracking framework for \ac{ADAS} using machine learning techniques, while maintaining modularity and interpretability—two core strengths of these classical approaches.
+To this end, we designed, trained and evaluated three novel \ac{NN}s: (i) SPENT for the prediction of tracked objects, (ii) SANT for the association of one new \ac{SO} to a list of tracks and (iii) MANTa for the association of multiple SOs to a list of tracked objects.
 All networks were developed for real-time embedded applications with none having more than 50k trainable parameters.
 Our approach leaves the general structure of a \ac{KF} framework intact, preserving modularity, interpretability and the ability to test each component separately.
 This work lays a foundation for future \ac{ADAS} research, highlighting the potential of data-driven software development in overcoming the limitations of classical algorithms, which in practice often need to include heuristics.

-Future research topics will include: (a) testing of the models on other datasets, to evaluate their generalization capabilities, (b) the quantification of uncertainties to improve decision making and (c) the investigation of multitasking networks to optimize the context-dependent tracking of multiple objects.
+Future research topics will include: (a) while the experimental evaluation is conducted on the KITTI dataset, which is a standard benchmark for automotive \ac{MOT}, future work will extend the validation to additional datasets to further assess transferability across different sensor configurations and traffic scenarios, (b) the quantification of uncertainties to improve decision making and (c) the investigation of multitasking networks to optimize the context-dependent tracking of multiple objects.